Yoga-Syahputra/Phishing-Detection-VAE-CNN/README.md

 ### /utils

-This directory consists of VAE-CNN model architecture and helper scripts used in the app preprocessing.
+This directory contains VAE-CNN model architecture and helper scripts used in the app preprocessing.

 ---